-Many sleepers suffering from back pain prefer natural latex mattresses as they offer the solid support your body needs while still contouring for comfort and reducing the potential for allergens in your bedroom.
+Many sleepers suffering from back pain prefer natural latex mattresses.
+These beds offer solid support for your body while still contouring for comfort.
+Latex also reduces the potential for allergens in your bedroom.
 To reduce the effect on allergies, look for a latex mattress that is 100 percent natural and organic.
-A GOLS (Global Organic Latex Standard) certification can ensure you are getting a latex mattress that was produced without the use of harmful chemicals.
+A GOLS (Global Organic Latex Standard) certification can ensure you are getting a latex mattress with no harmful chemicals.
 A 100 percent natural latex is also a more breathable material that can help to regulate body temperature.

 Hybrid mattresses are a combination of both innerspring coils and foam.
 The support based is made up of pocketed coils, while the top layer is made of foam.
-In order to be considered a true hybrid, the mattress must have at least 3 inches of either latex or memory foam in the comfort layer.
+A true hybrid, the mattress must have at least 3 inches of either latex or memory foam in the comfort layer.

-These mattresses can be beneficial for back pain sufferers because the layers of foam provide pain-free support, while the coil system provides a sturdy, even base.
+These mattresses can be beneficial for back pain sufferers because the layers of foam provide pain-free support.
+The coil system provides a sturdy, even base.
 The coils in most hybrid mattresses are specifically placed in order to provide zoned support.
 Air also tends to flow more freely through a hybrid mattress, which helps prevent overheating.

-Because hybrid mattresses are not great at reducing motion transfer, be sure to look for a hybrid mattress with reinforced perimeters if you sleep with a partner.
+Hybrid mattresses are not great at reducing motion transfer.
+So look for a hybrid mattress with reinforced perimeters if you sleep with a partner.
 This will ensure that you do not feel any movement throughout the night.

 Innerspring mattresses are very common.
 In fact, these mattresses make up about ⅓ of all mattress sales.
-The supportive base of most innerspring mattresses is made of individually wrapped spring coils, while the comfort layer is made of foam, down, or cotton.
+The supportive base of most innerspring mattresses is made of individually wrapped spring coils.
+The comfort layer is typically made of foam, down, or cotton.

 On an innerspring mattress, the springs push up against the heaviest parts of your body: your hips and shoulders.
-This creates pressure points and leaves the lower portion of your back either entirely unsupported (causing your lumbar area to work overtime), or distorted in an unnatural angle relative to the rest of your spine.
+This creates pressure points and leaves the lower portion of your back unsupported.
+This causes your lumbar area to work overtime and puts the rest of the spine at an unnatural angle.
 Therefore, innerspring mattresses are not typically recommended for those suffering from back pain.

 Airbeds utilize air as the supportive base, with foam as the top layer.
-The air-filled support layer can be customized by the sleeper, allow them to inflate or deflate the air pressure to change the firmness.
-Air beds can work well for back pain because they offer no pressure support and accommodate both light and heavy sleepers.
+The air-filled support layer can be customized by the sleeper.
+This allows them to inflate or deflate the air pressure to change the firmness.
+Air beds can work well for back pain because they offer no pressure support.
+They also accommodate both light and heavy sleepers.

-However, sleepers often spend time achieving the perfect firmness of their air mattress, only to find it deflated when they return to bed.
+Sleepers often spend time achieving the perfect firmness of their air mattress.
+However, they often find it deflated when they return to bed.
 The inconvenience of having to constantly adjust the firmness level can make these mattresses less than ideal.

 A mattress topper is a separate comfort layer that can be added to your mattress.
-This is ideal if you are uncomfortable with your current mattress but unable to purchase a new one right away.
-A memory or latex foam topper will be considerably less expensive than purchasing a new mattress and can be a quick way to find relief from back pain.
+This is ideal if you are uncomfortable with your current mattress but not able to buy one right away.
+A memory or latex foam topper will be considerably less expensive than purchasing a new mattress.
+It can also be a quick way to find relief from back pain.

-Since toppers allow sleepers to adjust firmness, you can shop for a topper that compensates for your current mattresses firmness.
-For example, a mattress topper can give the bed a more firm feel, which is helpful if your current mattress is too soft.
+Toppers allow sleepers to adjust firmness.
+So you can shop for a topper that compensates for your current mattresses firmness.
+For example, a mattress topper can give the bed a firmer feel, which is helpful if your current mattress is too soft.
 Other toppers can provide softness to a mattress that is too firm.
-However, it is important to remember that a mattress topper will not compensate for a mattress that is sagging or broken down.
+It is important to remember that a mattress topper will not compensate for a broken-down bed.
 A mattress that bows inward will remain the same even with a topper.

 Additional Mattress Concerns

-In addition to the comfort of the mattress, you will also want to consider a few other points when purchasing a mattress.
+Besides the comfort of the mattress, you will also want to consider a few other points when shopping for a new bed.
 Refer to our list below to make sure you are getting the most for your money.

 Most companies offer a return policy that is similar to their sleep trial period.
 If your new mattress is not helping with your back pain, you will want to make sure you have the ability to return it.

 Most mattresses come with a 10-year warranty.
 Some companies will also include prorated coverage after the 10-year mark.
-This allows the customer to pay a percentage of the total cost of the mattress in order to get it repaired or replaced.
-Since the lifespan of most mattresses is between 5 and 8 years, a lifetime warranty does not give the mattress additional value.
+This allows the customer to pay a percentage of the mattress to get it repaired or replaced.
+The lifespan of most mattresses is between 5 and 8 years.
+So a lifetime warranty does not give the mattress extra value.

 Ratings and Reviews

 When shopping for a new mattress, be sure to read customer reviews and ratings.
 These reviews are a great way to get honest feedback on the comfort and support the mattress offers.
-If possible, look for customers who also suffer from back pain to see if they were able to find relief with the mattress.
+If possible, look for customers who also suffer from back pain.
+This will give you an idea of the relief the mattress provides.